New York Harbor

 I enjoy discovering the lesser known history that was often just as important in building our great country.

 From the harbor, I took the road less traveled up the East River instead of the Hudson, to catch two Rockies-Met games at Citi Field, staying on site at a marina built for the 1964 New York World's Fair.
-That would have been more fun too if the Rockies had won at least one of the games.
+That would have been more fun too if the Rockies had won at least one of them.

 click to enlarge